Compleat v complete

 The Oxford English Dictionary says that compleat is just an archaic spelling of complete.
 It died out around the end of the eighteenth century.
 One of its last appearances was a reference to George III in the US Declaration of Independence: “He is at this time transporting large armies of foreign mercenaries to compleat the works of death, desolation and tyranny”.
 The OED also says that one sense of the word (in either spelling) is the one you quoted — referring to a person who is accomplished, “especially in reference to a particular art or pursuit”.

 This sense died out in Britain in the early nineteenth century but was reintroduced in the archaic spelling at the beginning of the twentieth.
-For this we have to blame Isaak Walton, the author of The Compleat Angler, or the Contemplative Man’s Recreation; Being a Discourse of Fish and Fishing, not unworthy the perusal of most Anglers.
+For this we must blame Isaak Walton, the author of The Compleat Angler, or the Contemplative Man’s Recreation; Being a Discourse of Fish and Fishing, not unworthy the perusal of most Anglers.
 Writing in 1653, he naturally used the older spelling of complete and modern editions retain it.